 Does the reformer exist who has not felt the force of vis inertiæ?
 However desirable, however necessary a given reform may be, there will always be a large number of persons who, actively or passively, oppose it simply because they want to be let alone-they do not wish to move.
-The American Declaration of Independ-ence asserts, "Mankind are more disposed to suffer, while evils are sufferable, than to right themselves by abolishing the forms to which they are accustomed," and a contemporary, recognising this fact, asserts with truth that "one of the greatest obstacles to the exercise of the suffrage by women is vis inertia, the force of habit, reluctance to change an established routine.'
+The American Declaration of Independence asserts, "Mankind are more disposed to suffer, while evils are sufferable, than to right themselves, by abelighing the former to which they are selves by abolishing the forms to which they are accustomed," and a contemporary, recognising this fact, asserts with truth that "one of the greatest obstacles to the exercise of the suffrage by women is vis inertiae, the force of habit, reluctance to change an established routine.'

 In this connection an amusing story is told of an enterprising reporter who took for a drive a poor old woman who had lived for twenty-nine years in a tenement-room in a New York slum.
-This is how the reporter intended to end her account of the drive you. hope awaits me after I take my next-and last-long drive !'
+This is how the reporter intended to end her account of the drive and of Hannah Risser's gratitude:-